Hasan Konopacki: Youth and Russian military service

-On November 6, 1917, he was promoted to colonel.
+On 6 November 1917 he was promoted to colonel.

 On the front, he was struck by combat gases: as such he was transferred to Minsk to a rear evacuation point.
 On May 10, 1918, in relation with the reform of the 69th Field Artillery Brigade, he handed over documents and finances to the "Moscow Regional Commissariat of Military Affairs".

 Belarusian Military Commission

 Once in Minsk, Hasan Konopacki became involved with activists of the Belarusian National Movement.
 He moved to the area under the control of the Republic of Lithuania and started to cooperate with the Belarusian military troops he trained.
-At the end of December 1918, he was assigned to Vilnius's 1st Belarusian Infantry Regiment.
+At the end of December 1918, he was assigned to Vilnius' 1st Belarusian Infantry Regiment.
 With the invading Red Army approaching the city, Hasan evacuated on December 27, with his unit and most of the activists to Grodno then under German control.

 In the middle of 1919, Minsk was recaptured from the Bolsheviks by the Polish forces; Hasan then championed the creation of a Belarusian state alongside the Second Polish Republic.
 He became a member of the newly established "Belarusian Military Commission" (Białoruska Komisja Wojskowa) or "BKW".
-This short lived body (August 1919-March 1921), initially set up unilaterally by Belarusian activists, aimed at forming a Belarusian national army as an allied force of the Polish Army.
+This short lived body (August 1919–March 1921), initially set up unilaterally by Belarusian activists, aimed at forming a Belarusian national army as an allied force of the Polish Army.
 A project was developed to build a 20,000-strong Belarusian infantry division consisting of three infantry regiments, an artillery regiment, a cavalry squadron and a sapper company.

 In this commission, Konopacki first chaired the military department (at the end of September) and later the organizational committee (at the turn of September and October).
 In mid-October 1919, he was a member of a delegation from the Belarusian Central Council in Vilnius and Grodno going to Warsaw to talk with the Polish authorities on Belarusian-Polish cooperation.

 On October 22, 1919, by a decree of Józef Piłsudski, Hasan Konopacki was appointed Commander of the Belarusian military units in the Polish Army and was also approved as a full member of the "BKW".
 It is around this period that he became friend with Belarusian poet Yanka Kupala.

 Hassan Konopacki considered the preparation of officer and non-commissioned officer cadres as a priority.
 Therefore, he supported the sending of the future Belarusian troops to officer courses and Belarusian studies courses, especially in the field of Belarusian language and military terminology.
 Together with activist Paweł Aleksiuk and poet Alyaksandr Pruszynski, he participated in talks with the Polish military authorities towards this concept, resulting in March 1920, on an agreement to offer 100 to 120 seats: